Madeinca.ca is supported by our Canadian readers. This means we may earn a commission through products purchased using links on this page. Read more

 • Down and feathers.
 Down is extremely soft, and insulating.
 It’s the fluffy ‘undercoat’ that birds grow for use in colder weather, and it’s extremely soft.
 Down is usually harvested ethically, but make sure that the company says this directly.
 You should also look for 100% down products, because without this modifier, other fill may be used.
 Down is not suitable for people with allergies or those living a vegan lifestyle.
 Feathers are often used alongside down.
 Feathers have the same properties with less insulation overall than standard down.

 • Down alternatives.
 If you’re allergic to feathers or down, a down alternative might be better.
 This includes polyester, rayon, or microfill.
-These synthetic materials are made to feel just like down, but without the allergies or animals involved in the process.
+These synthetic materials are made to feel just like down but without the allergies or animals involved in the process.
 They are less expensive overall but might end up being less breathable and a little heavier overall.

 • Wool.
 Wool is another natural down alternative.
 Wool is great at regulating temperature, so it’s great for year-round use.
 It’s sustainable and biodegradable, as well as animal-friendly.
 Plus, it has great moisture-wicking properties.